DragonFly On-Line Manual Pages

 gpt expand device

-The expand command will expand an existing gpt label to cover a
+The expand command will expand an existing GPT label to cover a

 device which has grown in size, and will also expand the size of